EdwinWenink/pandoc-filters/slides/README.md

 To produce slides, run:

-`pandoc -s -t beamer --pdf-engine=xelatex --slide-level=2 --             template=slides.tex filename.md -o filename.pdf`
+`pandoc -s -t beamer --pdf-engine=xelatex --slide-level=2 --template=slides.tex filename.md -o filename.pdf`

 For convenience, see `slidec.sh` so you don't have to type this command manually.